vyomasystems-lab/riscv-ctb-challenge-S34m1n4t0r/README.md

 # riscv_ctb_challenges
 This file contains the result description for the RISC-V CTB Hackathon 2023.
 Th following section links to the description of each of the presented challenges.
-For the third challenge level, a custom design was used, the planigale-riscv.
+For the third challenge level, a custom design was used, the planigale-riscv [[5](#References)] .
 The design is a RV32I compliant implementation, as verified in the third challenge and supports the M-mode.

 ## Challenge Overview
 ***Level 1***